DETAILED ACTION

 memory storing computer-executable instructions that, when executed by the at least one processor, cause the at least one processor to:

-is associated with multiple application variants;
+is associated with multiple application variants of a computer-executable application, and;

-Claim 12 recites wherein the multiple variants comprise different logic variants that are configured to cause the application to process data instances using different logic.
+Claim 12 recites wherein the multiple variants comprise different logic variants that are configured to cause the computer-executable application to process data instances using different logic.

-Claim 13 recites wherein the multiple application variants comprise different user interface variants that are configured to cause the application to present information associated with data instances using different user interface elements.
+Claim 13 recites wherein the multiple application variants comprise different user interface variants that are configured to cause the computer-executable application to present information associated with data instances using different user interface elements.

 Claim 16 recites: One or more non-transitory computer-readable media storing computer-executable instructions that, when executed by at least one processor, cause the at least one processor to:

-is associated with multiple application variants;
+is associated with multiple application variants of a computer-executable application; and;

 Claim 17 recites wherein the multiple variants comprise different logic variants that are configured to cause the application to process data instances using different logic.

-Claim 18 recites wherein the multiple application variants comprise different user interface variants that are configured to cause the application to present information associated with data instances using different user interface elements.
+Claim 18 recites wherein the multiple application variants comprise different user interface variants that are configured to cause the computer-executable application to present information associated with data instances using different user interface elements.

 As per claims 1, 11 and 16, applicant is to be noted that the steps or functions of